-Back in late May, while, of course, managing life during the pandemic, Mr. Tuttles fell off our couch and fell on his head, near his left ear.
-At first, he seemed ok, but for the last year, he has had a mass growing that we had been managing but knew needed surgery, but it wasn’t an emergency, so most vet offices asked us to wait until after the lockdown.
-Less than a minute after he fell, we noticed he was bleeding from his ear, and then to our horror, noticed that the mass had exploded and he was bleeding uncontrollably.
-We managed to get him to the local vet ER, and they thankfully stopped the bleeding, and he had emergency surgery the next day.
+Back in late May, while, of course, managing life during the pandemic, Mr. Tuttles fell off our couch and landed on his head, near his left ear.
+At first, he seemed ok, but for the last year, he has had a mass growing that we had managed but knew needed surgery, but it wasn’t an emergency, so most vet offices asked us to wait until after the lockdown.
+Less than a minute after he fell, we noticed he was bleeding from his ear, and then to our horror, realized that the mass had exploded.
+He was bleeding uncontrollably.
+We managed to get him to the local vet ER, and they thankfully stopped the bleeding.
+He he had emergency surgery the next day.
 Tuttles has always had a heart murmur, so surgery came with a higher risk, but he went under and came out with his heart still beating, the mass in his ear gone, and a new lease on life signed.

 We brought him home to our small apartment in Boston’s Beacon Hill neighborhood.
 It is from this point Tuttles became a city dog.
 I swear that dog needs concrete or brick sidewalks to go to the bathroom.
 Even though we have a wonderful backyard today, the grass seems to annoy him and possibly confuse him.
 Don’t get me wrong, he has no problem rolling in it, but he will choose our driveway over the backyard for bathroom duty nine times out of ten.